irelandeca123/Data-Representation-and-Querying-Project-2015/README.md

 ```
 This request will basically update the website ("Web") for the given ID "2" and will return in JSON format.

+##Summary

+This is my simple API Design for Apps4gaps.The data is made available through a set of URLs,
+using a variety of HTTP methods.Thank you for reading !